-But I love to make bread and love the way my kitchen smells while it bakes.
-So it’s always a win/win.
+But I love making bread and how my kitchen smells while it bakes.
 Best of all, I love to see the grin on someone's face when I hand them a loaf of sourdough bread!
+So it's always a win/win.

 Here is a recipe for San Francisco-style sourdough bread.
 But remember, this sweet starter is not just for bread!
-You can make biscuits, pancakes, donuts, or cinnamon rolls, too.
-On my next baking day, I’m going to make some into sandwich buns!
+You can make biscuits, pancakes, donuts, or cinnamon rolls.
+On my next baking day, I will make some sandwich buns!
 I bet they will be amazing!

-Happily, it appears that the art of bread baking is on the rebound and for good reason!
-Homemade bread has no preservatives and sourdough is one of the healthiest types of bread you can eat.
+Happily, the art of bread baking is on the rebound, and for a good reason!
+Homemade bread has no preservatives, and sourdough is one of the healthiest types of bread you can eat.

-The fermentation process that takes place creates probiotics good for gut health and makes it easier to digest.
-Research has also indicated that sourdough fermentation may modify the structure of carb molecules which lowers the bread's glycemic index.
+The fermentation process creates probiotics that are good for gut health and makes it easier to digest.
+Research has also indicated that sourdough fermentation may modify carb molecule structure, lowering the bread's glycemic index.

-Then, when I'm ready to bake again, I can remove one or more bags of starter from the freezer and return it to its home in the green plastic bowl.
-Once it's defrosted, I will resume the feed/stir cycle and continue baking delicious sourdough delights every 10 days.
+Then, when I'm ready to bake again, I can remove one or more starter bags from the freezer and return them to their home in the green plastic bowl.
+Once it's defrosted, I will resume the feed/stir cycle and continue baking delicious sourdough delights every ten days.

 Are you intrigued to try making sourdough bread?
-It would be a fun project to do with children and be a great way to spend time together in the kitchen.
-Have you already made sourdough bread or used the starter to make other delicious baked goods?
+It would be a fun project with children and a great way to spend time together in the kitchen.
+Have you ever made sourdough bread or used the starter to make other delicious baked goods?
 I'd love to hear from you!